AdminDisableProviderForUser

 AdminLinkProviderForUser

 call.
-(If the linking was done with
+This is also true if the linking was done with

 ProviderAttributeName